Optimal Design of Volt/VAR Control Rules of Inverters using Deep Learning: ORD for Feeders as an MINLP

 where vector $\bc$ has entries $c_n:=1/\alpha_n$, and variable $\bw$ has been introduced to deal with the non-differentiable terms $|q_n|$ in \eqref{eq:inner}.
 Slightly abusing notation, denote the optimal primal/dual variables of \eqref{eq:inner2} by $(\bq,\bw;\underline{\blambda},\overline{\blambda},\underline{\bmu},\overline{\bmu})$.
 Although the variables vary per scenario, we suppress subscript $s$ for simplicity.
 These variables satisfy the optimality conditions Equalities \eqref{eq:kkt:loq}--\eqref{eq:kkt:los} follow from Lagrangian optimality; and inequalities \eqref{eq:kkt:pfs}--\eqref{eq:kkt:df} from primal/dual feasibility.
 Inequalities \eqref{eq:kkt:cs1}--\eqref{eq:kkt:cs4} are complementary slackness conditions.

 The bilevel problem in \eqref{eq:outer} can be now reduced to a single-level formulation upon appending conditions \eqref{eq:kkt} as constraints to \eqref{eq:outer} per scenario $s$.
-Such constraints essentially ensure that $\bq_s^*(\bz)$ is indeed the minimizer of \eqref{eq:inner}.
+Such constraints ensure that $\bq_s^*(\bz)$ is indeed the minimizer of \eqref{eq:inner}.
 Nonetheless, constraint \eqref{eq:kkt:loq} and the complementary conditions introduce bilinear terms.
 Bilinearity can be partially addressed by handling complementary slackness conditions through the big-M trick.
 For example, condition \eqref{eq:kkt:cs1} can be expressed as

 where $\bb$ is an $N$-dimensional binary variable, and $(M_1,M_2)$ are large positive constants.
 The latter can be selected as $M_2=2\bbq$, while the former can be set to a numerically estimated upper bound of the corresponding dual variables $\underline{\blambda}$.
+Although complementarity constraints can be reformulated to linear ones, that is not true for the bilinear term $\diag(\bc)\bq$ between two continuous variables appearing in \eqref{eq:kkt:loq}.
+This term gives rise to a mixed-integer nonlinear program rather than a mixed-integer linear program.

 Since \eqref{eq:kkt}--\eqref{eq:bigM} contain $\bc$ and $\bbq$, the constraints \eqref{eq:1547con2} and \eqref{eq:stability2} need to be rewritten in terms of $\bc$ and $\bbq$ as well.
 To this end, we chose the parameterization $\tbz:=(\bbv,\bc,\bdelta,\bbq)$.
 In this new parameterization, constraint~\eqref{eq:1547con2:sigma} is replaced by